lawrence3067/ICS-45C-HW4/README.md

 Call and use your functions in the file `standard_main.cpp`, using `AllocationTracker` functions to report the number of heap allocations, following the [Steps of Development](#steps-of-incremental-development) below.
 Make the changes step by step, then report the allocations to see how each change reduces the number of unnecessary allocations.

-## 3 student_gtests.cpp:  A program to test each function in class String
+## 4 student_gtests.cpp:  A program to test each function in class String

 ![comic](/assets/3-1.png)

 Write a test program, `student_gtests.cpp`, to thoroughly test each static method defined in class `String`.
 You may reuse and adapt part or all of your tests from Homework 3 to help you make progress with `student_gtests`.
 Following the model of Homework 3, `student_gtests` must test nominal and boundary/edge cases.
 As in Homework 3, tests of non-static member functions should go in `string_gtests.cpp`.

-> Note: since there is a new static helper - `String::strdup` - in this homework, make sure to add a new test for this method if you're reusing your `student_gtests` from homework 3!
+> Note: since there is a new static helper - `String::strdup` - in this homework, make sure to add a new test for this method if you're reusing your `student_gtests` from Homework 3!
 Use the syntax:

 ```cpp
 TEST(StringFunction, strdup) {